Summer squash never looked so pretty.

 This zucchini and summer squash salad recipe is directly inspired by my favorite little Italian restaurant in Brooklyn, Al dì La.
 This little jewel box restaurant with yellow window trim and a homey interior sits on a medium-busy corner in Park Slope, serving locals and visitors alike Northern Italian fare like their must-get tagliatelle al ragù, and spinach and Swiss chard malfatti swimming in brown butter and sage.
 (Oh man, I’m getting very hungry now.)

-The ragù and malfatti have been on the menu since time immemorial, but the summer squash ribbon salad only makes an appearance when it’s in season.
+The ragù and malfatti have been on the menu since time immemorial, but the raw summer squash salad, thick ribbons of zucchini and yellow squash lightly tossed with olive oil and light seasoning, only makes an appearance when it’s in season.
 It is simple to prepare, and looks and tastes great in its simplicity.
 This recipe is not an exact copy, but is a very close, delicious version.

-Recipe Notes: Zucchini Ribbon Salad With Mint and Parmesan
+Recipe Notes: Raw Zucchini Salad With Mint and Parmesan

-- The zucchini and squash will give off moisture once they have been salted.
-Let them drain in a colander for about 15 minutes if you’d prefer to avoid excess moisture, or toss and serve immediately.
+The zucchini and squash will give off moisture once they have been salted.
+Let the squash drain in a colander for about 15 minutes if you’d prefer to avoid excess moisture, or toss and serve this zucchini salad recipe immediately.
 I do not mind a little moisture, but just F.Y.I. in case you want to let it sit first.

 - 1 of each: medium-sized zucchini and yellow summer squash